callbackwomen/CallbackWomen/testimonials.md

 ---
 layout:   default
-title:    "Impact of CallbackWomen"
+title:    "CallbackWomen's Impact"
 redirect_from:
   - /personal-stories.html
-  - /testimonials.html
 ---

 {::options parse_block_html="true" /}

 *What impact has CallbackWomen had on you?
 [Email](callbackwomen@gmail.com) with your story.*

 {::options toc_levels="2..3" /}
 * toc